 Ex-Uganda Sect Member Speaks Out

-Peter Ahimbisibwe’s allegation came Sunday as dignitaries joined residents of Kanungu and nearby villages in southwestern Uganda.
-They condemned the deaths of 924 members of the reclusive sect who authorities say were killed by their leaders.
+The allegation came Sunday as dignitaries joined residents of Kanungu and nearby villages in southwestern Uganda to deplore the deaths of 924 members of a reclusive Christian doomsday sect who authorities say were killed by their leaders.

 A March 17 blaze inside the chapel of the sect’s secretive compound in Kanungu burned 530 sect members alive.
 Authorities initially termed the deaths a mass suicide, but the discovery of the bodies of six slain men in a compound latrine soon shifted that assessment to murder.